x

 PTSD Symptoms

-1. Intrusive thoughts or “re-experiencing”
+1. Intrusive thoughts (re-experiencing)

 2. Avoidance

-3. Changes in mood and/or thought
+3. Changes in mood and thought

-4. Changes physical and/or emotional reactivity
+4. Changes in physical and emotional reactivity

-Risk factors and causes
+Risk Factors and Causes

 While experiencing trauma is the main contributing factor to developing PTSD, not everyone who experiences a traumatic event will develop the disorder.
 In fact, most will not.
 Specific factors can contribute to the likelihood of someone developing post-traumatic stress disorder, including: